 You can keep multiple automations active on the same board.
 When several rules match the same task, they will all run in the order defined internally by the system.

 Board Automations give you a way to automate common workflows on each board without writing code.
-You can start with simple rules like auto-assigning bugs or creating monthly reports and later combine conditions and actions to support more advanced workflows as your projects grow.
+You can start with simple rules like auto-assigning bugs, sending overdue task notifications, or creating monthly reports and later combine conditions and actions to support more advanced workflows as your projects grow.